 Dear Fellow Wintergreen Fund Shareholder,

-EXCERPT FROM THE 2013 SEMI-ANNUAL REPORT SHAREHOLDER LETTER
+EXCERPT FROM THE 2013 ANNUAL REPORT SHAREHOLDER LETTER

 David J. Winters, CFA